gander-code/pokecrystal-personalized/README.md

 #### Done
 * Sprinting/Running/Go Fast with B button (same speed as Bicycle)
 * Instant text option
+* Only 4 beeps when a pokemon is at low health in battle
+* A Portable Pocket PC given by Elms Aide

 #### To-Do
 * Remove artificial save delay
-* Shorten beep for Low HP
-* Restore GS Ball Celebi Event
+* Restore GS Ball Celebi Event (may not be needed since i'm playing on VC)

 ### Bug Fixes
 #### Done